Wild Flavors

-Wild Flavors, Inc. (stylized as "WILD Flavors") is a manufacturer of flavors, colors, and food and beverage ingredients Its headquarters are in Erlanger, Kentucky and the firm is affiliated with Rudolf WILD GmbH & Co.
+Wild Flavors, Inc. (stylized as "WILD Flavors") is a manufacturer of flavors, colors, and food and beverage ingredients.
+Its headquarters is in Erlanger, Kentucky and the firm is affiliated with Rudolf WILD GmbH & Co.
 KG and Dr. Hans-Peter Wild.

 Major competitors include Givaudan, Firmenich, and International Flavors and Fragrances.

-In July 2014 the company announced it was being taken over by Archer Daniels Midland in a $3 billion deal.
-Subject to regulatory approvals the takeover was expected to close before the end of 2014.
+In July 2014, the company announced it was being taken over by Archer Daniels Midland in a $3 billion deal.
+Subject to regulatory approvals, the takeover was expected to close before the end of 2014.